QUESTION 1. (Actually a whole series of related questions)

 two slots under the flap in the satellite receiver.
 Some CI receivers are for fixed dish use.
 Either a

-Many enthusiasts have a motorised CI digital receiver and a Sky digital as well. this covers just
+controlling a motorised dish.
+Many enthusiasts have a motorised CI digital receiver and

-about everything.
-All of these products are on our site and can be found from the links at the
+a Sky digital or freesat receiver as well.
+All of these products are on our site and can

-top of any page or from our main
+be found from the links at the top of any page or from our main

 catalogue contents page